S3RG1O1994/holbertonschool-zero_day/0x03-git/README.md

-This is directory for practices of git and git-hub.
+This is directory for practices of git and git-hub now aditional more changes.